Joy-chebs/Jeunesse-Active/README.md

   </a>
 </p>
 <p align="center">
-  Home Services Provider App is an Android application designed for service providers.
+  Jeunesse active App is an Android application designed for service providers.
 It facilitates the acceptance of service requests, tracking progress, real-time communication with customers, and seamless registration of new providers.
 </p>

 ## Table of Contents